rubenpuerta/json-translations-with-deepl/README.md

 In file **json-translations-with-deepl** line 70, *getDeeplTranslations* have two parameters.
 You must specify what your target language is, and as optional your source language, default is English.

-If everything thing goes as it should, you will have your translations ready in **translations.json** file.
+If everything goes as it should, you will have your translations ready in **translations.json** file.